tytydraco/yessleep/out/Psychosis_The_Mammal.md

 According to the cops, the explanation for her disappearance was drugs until proven otherwise.

 Three days later, and there was still no sign of her.
 Red’s parents were worried sick.
 After enough pestering, the police finally stopped dragging their feet and put out an APB on that 66’ Corvette.

-About an hour later, they got a call from the local TV station.
+About an hour later, they got a call from the local TV station, and promptly cancelled that APB.

 An intern had been searching through a cluttered storage closet, rifling through a pile of spare cables, when his hand unexpectedly grazed damp skin.
 He squinted in the dim light of the closet and discovered Red’s bloodshot eyes gleaming back at him.
 No one knows why she broke in or what she planning on doing there.

 She resisted apprehension violently, clawing and biting at the police, but she did so silently.
 Didn’t make so much as a peep on her ambulance ride over to *Falling Leaves Behavioral Health Hospital.* The quiet provided the situation an air of calm, but her face betrayed fury.
 A clenched jaw.
 Eyes bulging.
 Veins throbbing down her temple, pushing bursts of hot blood into her already flushed cheeks.

 I was on shift when she arrived.

 It was a little after one in the morning.
 Up until that point, the night had been peaceful, which is never a good omen.
 A relaxed shift is one thing, but complete serenity is a harbinger; it's a sign that the universe is winding up a haymaker.
 After enough punches, you learn to brace yourself before those cosmic knuckles collide with your skull and snap your nose in half.

 I greeted the ambulance crew at the door.

 Red was wheeled in.
 EMS was holding onto her gurney lightly and with the tips of their fingers, like they were hesitant to put any part of themselves close to Red, even though she was strapped down twenty ways to Sunday.
 The other night-shift nurses and I took over.
 We pulled her into the massive patient elevator and pressed “5”.
 I’ll admit, I rolled my eyes at EMS when I saw their fear, assuming they were easily spooked and green as hell.
 But in those silent three minutes up to the psychosis unit, as my skin became slick with sweat and my heart began to pound, I backpedaled on that judgment.

 Red was incredibly unnerving.

 As the elevator creaked open, I was relieved to see the slim outline of Dr. Balor in the unit's pale light, waiting for us.
 She was the youngest clinical director in the hospital’s history.
 In other words, she didn’t need to work like a normal physician; she easily could have chosen to hole up in some swanky high-rise office building and make seven figures without so much as touching her stethoscope.
 That was never her, though.
 She was a boots-on-ground, do-the-hard-shit-herself type.
 We respected her for that.